george521/StupidQuiz/README.md

     2. Install python 3.6 on your computer
     3. Open your cmd and locate your downloaded file
     4. Run py quiz.py on cmd and have fun

+# Tips
+The first letter of the answer should be a capital letter